 19 March 2020.
-Authors: Ken Awuondo, Pauline Ngala, Jemimah Kibira, Arancha de la Horra, Alfred Obuya and Bonny Baker
+Authors: Ken Awuondo, Pauline Ngala, Jemimah Kibira, Alfred Obuya and Bonny Baker

-One of the roles of The Global Health Network (TGHN) is to bring closer the Nurses working around the globe to share ideas, knowledge, skills and experiences.
-It was ostensibly for this reason that TGHN created an online platform namely, Global Health Nurse.
-The Global Health Nurse platform is reaching out to every practicing Nurse and Midwife, who should equally embrace the platform.
+One of the roles of The Global Health Network is to bring closer nurses and research nurses working around the globe to share ideas, knowledge, skills and experiences.

 The National Nurses Association of Kenya (NNAK) is a professional umbrella embracing all Nurses in Kenya who are in practice settings, in the education field and in Research institutions.
 The members of NNAK are benefitting abundantly from both short-term and long-term training opportunities provided by the NNAK.
 The members do participate on an online courses and face to face training including Continuous Professional Development (CPD) to enhance their personal growth and career development.
 The NNAK members have also had opportunities to involve themselves in Research activities through partnership with other organizations.
 Members are provided with a platform forum to present, share and exchange knowledge and ideas at the Annual Scientific Conference for the Nursing.